NullOpsDevs/NullOps/docs/topics/Architecture-Pre-MVP.md

 - Users should optimize container images for reasonable pull times
 - No specific timeout enforced, but extremely long operations may cause issues
 - **Progress Indication**: Real-time pipeline status and logs visible in UI during long operations
+- **Plugin Timeouts**: Individual plugins can be configured with execution timeouts (default: 5 minutes)

 ### Concurrent Deployments
 - Multiple users can deploy the same project simultaneously